Proper Sleeping Posture

 The best sleep positions to get a good night’s sleep

-You spend a few hours a night (at least eight we hope) sleeping.
-While you are sleeping your body is in a static position for long periods of time.
+You spend a few hours a night (at least eight, we hope) sleeping.
+While you are sleeping, your body is in a static position for long periods of time.
 If you have neck or back pain, sleeping with proper posture can help relieve back and neck pain.
-Additionally, sleeping with proper posture can help prevent back and neck pain.
 The key to sleeping with proper posture is to keep your spine in a neutral position.
-What we mean by this, is maintaining the natural curve of your spine while you sleep.
-Check out the tips below for side, front and back sleepers, as well as, what pillows and mattresses we recommend.
+What we mean by this is maintaining the natural curve of your spine while you sleep.
+Check out the tips below for side, front and back sleepers, as well as what pillows and mattresses we recommend.

 1. Sleeping in this position puts more pressure on your shoulder and hip.
 Make sure that your pillow height allows your neck to remain in a neutral spine position, you don’t want your head to be tilted up towards the ceiling or down towards the ground.
 The perfect pillow allows your head to be in line with the rest of your spine.